 First awarded in 1931, the BBWAA MVP title is given to the most outstanding player from the American and National Leagues.
 Prior to the contemporary award, the most outstanding athletes from each league were awarded the Chalmers Award (1911-14) and the League Awards (1922-29).

-With the presentation of the 2019 MLB MVP Award on Thursday, Nov.
-14, we've compiled a list of 53 MVP Award winners who once played college baseball for current NCAA institutions (including repeat winners) We also picked a standout from each decade to be featured in a brief summary of their college careers.
+We've compiled a list of 53 MVP Award winners who once played college baseball for current NCAA institutions (including repeat winners).
+We also picked a standout from each decade to be featured in a brief summary of their college careers.